mikenakis/Bathyscaphe/README.md

 <p align="center">
 <img title="mikenakis:bathyscaphe logo" src="mikenakis-bathyscaphe-logo.svg" width="256"/><br/>
 The Bathyscaphe logo, a line drawing of <b><i>bathyscaphe Trieste</i></b><br/>
-by Mike Nakis, based on a drawing found at <a href="https://bertrandpiccard.com/3-generations/jacques-piccard">bertrandpiccard.com</a><br/>
+by Mike Nakis, based on art found at <a href="https://bertrandpiccard.com/3-generations/jacques-piccard">bertrandpiccard.com</a><br/>
 </p>

 ## Description

 Bathyscaphe is a java library that can inspect objects at runtime and assert that they are immutable.

-For an explanation of what problem it solves, why it is even a problem, why it works where alternatives do not work, etc. see the post on my blog which introduces Bathyscaphe and explains what it is: [michael.gr - Bathyscaphe](https://blog.michael.gr/2022/05/bathyscaphe.html)
+For an explanation of what problem it solves, why it is even a problem, why it works where alternatives fail, etc. see the post on my blog which introduces Bathyscaphe and explains what it is: [michael.gr - Bathyscaphe](https://blog.michael.gr/2022/05/bathyscaphe.html)

 Bathyscaphe consists of 4 modules:

 1. **bathyscaphe-claims** contains annotations that you can add to your classes to aid immutability assessment.
 For example, if you have a lazily initialized field, and you want to promise that it will behave as if it was `final` even though you cannot declare it as `final`, you can annotate that field as `@Invariable.` Thus, if your class meets all other requirements for immutability, it will be assessed as immutable despite containing a non-final field.
 Most client code is expected to make use of only this module of bathyscaphe.
 The jar file is microscopic, since it contains no code, only a few definitions.
 1. **bathyscaphe** is the core immutability assessment library.
 A software system is likely to invoke this library only from a few places, where immutability needs to be ascertained.
-For example, a custom `HashMap` class might contain one call to bathyscaphe, to ascertain that keys added to it are immutable.
+For example, a custom `HashMap` class might contain a call to bathyscaphe, to ascertain that keys added to it are immutable.
 The jar file is very small, of the order of 100 kilobytes.
 1. **bathyscaphe-print** provides a single method that generates a detailed human-readable diagnostic text explaining precisely why a particular assessment was issued.
 It is useful when an object which was intended to be immutable turns out to be mutable, and we would like to know exactly why this happened.
 1. **bathyscaphe-test** is, of course, the tests, which are extensive and achieve close to 100% coverage.

 ## How it works

 When assessing whether an object is immutable or not, Bathyscaphe begins by looking at the class of the object, just as a static analysis tool would do.
-However, for any given class Bathyscaphe can issue not just two, but three possible assessments:
+However, for any given class Bathyscaphe can issue not just two, but _three_ possible assessments:

 1. Mutable
 1. Immutable
 1. Provisory

 The first two are straightforward: if a class can be conclusively assessed as mutable or immutable, then each instance of that class receives the same assessment, and we are done.
-However, if a class is assessed as provisory, this means that instances of that class _may and may not_ be immutable, we do not know by just looking at the class, so Bathyscaphe will need to examine each instance before it can issue a final assessment.
+However, if a class is assessed as provisory, this means that instances of that class _may and may not_ be immutable, we do not know by just looking at the class, so Bathyscaphe will need to further examine each instance of that class before it can issue a final assessment.

-For example, if a class looks immutable in all aspects except that it declares a final field of interface type, Bathyscaphe will issue a provisory assessment for that class, the provision being that on instances of that class, the actual value of the field will need to be assessed and found to be immutable.
+For example, if a class looks immutable in all aspects except that it declares a final field of interface type, Bathyscaphe will issue a provisory assessment for that class, the provision being that on instances of that class, the actual value of that field will need to be assessed, and found to be immutable.

 Note that this yields consistently accurate assessments in cases where static analysis tools fail, because they only examine classes, so when a class contains a field which _might_ be mutable, they have no option but to err to the side of safety and assess the containing class as mutable.